vasanthk/redux-demo/README.md

 It is advisable only  top-level components of your app (such as route handlers) are aware of Redux.
 Components below them should be "dumb" and receive all data via props.

+**Connecting to Redux**

+* First we need to import 'Provider' from 'react-redux' and wrap the root component around <Provider> before rendering.
+This makes our store instance available to the components below.
+* Then we wrap the components we want to connect to Redux with the connect() function from react-redux.
+Try to only do this for top-level component or route handlers.

+Any component wrapped with the connect call with receive a 'dispatch' fucntion as a prop, and any state it needs form the global state.

+The only argument to connect() is a function we call a 'selector'.
+This function takes the global Redux store's state, and returns the props you need for the component.
+In the simplest case, you can just return the state given to you, but you may wish to transform it first.

 ### Reference